12 Ways to Avoid Depression This Holiday Season

 9. Practice Gratitude

 Did you know that practicing gratitude can make your brain work better?
 Research has demonstrated that people who express gratitude on a regular basis are healthier, more optimistic, make more progress toward their goals, have a greater sense of well-being, and are more helpful to others.
 Focusing on the things you’re thankful for helps to calm the deep limbic or emotional areas of your brain.
 Write down three things that you’re grateful for every day.
 Then experience the joy that gratitude can bring.

 10. Relaxing Music

 When all else fails, laugh.
 Laughing releases stress-reducing endorphins into your bloodstream.
-Laughter truly is the best medicine and can work wonders in relieving anxiety and depression.
-Enjoying humor enhances the pleasure centers without wearing them out.
+Scientific evidence shows that laughter truly is the best medicine and can work wonders in relieving anxiety and depression.
+Enjoying humor enhances the brain’s pleasure centers without wearing them out.
 Having fun and laughing are some of the best ways to lower stress and release feel-good neurotransmitters.

 Knowing how your brain works is critical to getting the help you need.
 One of the keys to overcoming depression is to know which type you have.
 Brain imaging studies have shown that there are 7 types of depression, and each type requires a different treatment plan.
 Brain SPECT imaging can help identify your type so you can get the most effective treatment.